Tanuj1718/StudySphere/README.md

 ## Tech Stack
 ### Frontend
-React: A JavaScript library for building user interfaces.

-Vite: A fast frontend build tool and development server.
+NextJs: Next.js is a React framework that enables server-side rendering and static site generation for building optimized and scalable web applications.

 Tailwind CSS: A utility-first CSS framework for rapid UI development.